merchise/xotl.ql/docs/source/ponyorm.rst

  Comparison with Pony
 ======================

-:Date: Tue Apr 30, 2013 (2013-04-30.)
+:Date: Tue Apr 30, 2013 (2013-04-30)
 :Last Updated: Mon Nov 9, 2015 (2015-11-09)
 :Document status: Final.
 :Author: Manuel Vázquez Acosta (`@mvaled`__)
-:Summary: Describes and compares PonyORM and xotl.ql.
+:Summary: Describes and compares PonyORM_ and xotl.ql.
 Proposes to explore
           bytecode disassembling as way to implement `xotl.ql`.

 __ http://twitter.com/mvaled/

-Pony_ is an ORM_ implementation that shares our vision of writing queries using the generator expressions of Python.
+Pony is an ORM_ implementation that shares our vision of writing queries using the generator expressions of Python.
 Their queries look like::

    persons = select(p for p in Person if 'o' in p.name)

-The project seems to be started in 2006, but I have just discovered today.
+The project seems to be started in 2006, but I have just discovered today (2013-04-30).
 And I like some of the external features it exposes; like the use of the true logical ``and`` and ``or`` binary operators; and everything we have had to circumvent in `xotl.ql` so far.

-In this document I would like to describe how Pony_ is different/similar to `xotl.ql` and how they might influence our future work.
+In this document I would like to describe how Pony is different/similar to `xotl.ql` and how they might influence our future work.